symonk/Restpite/README.rst

 Restpite is a simple python based HTTP DSL for testing restful web services easily.
 It comes bundled with some nice continuity features making it also a perfect for standalone scripts and non test related libraries, however the focus here is on testing.
+Restpite supports both HTTP/1 and HTTP/2 (where the server also supports it) and offers both a syncronous (default) and Asyncronous client(s) where necessary.
+Restpite is underpinned by the wonderful `httpx` library (rather than `requests`).

 Some of the features of Restpite are:

 Aim of the library:

  - Easily write API wrappers for testing restful web services
  - Easily build HTTP based python scripts that require resiliency out of the box
  - Support fire & forget / libraries that deal primarily with HTTP but do not care about explicitly testing something
+ - Support HTTP/1 and HTTP/2
+ - Provide the capabilities for both `Sync` and `Async` capabilities

 Outline of planned features: